kwaters3/E-Commerce/README.md

 - Then, to create your database, go to the terminal and run: `mysql -u root -p`.
   - Enter mysql password when prompted.
   - Next, enter `source db/schema.sql`.
-  - Then, to seed the database, run: `npm run seed`.
+  - Then, to seed the database, exit out of mysql cmd line: `exit`, then run: `npm run seed`.

-- Use MySQL Workbench, to confirm if the tables were created and the database was seeded.

 - To invoke the application, run: `npm start`.
 The Sequelize models sync to the MySQL database when the server starts.